Skip to main content

 Would improve bicycle and pedestrian connectivity between Lake Merritt BART and South Hayward BART.
 Includes Mission/East 14th Street transit corridor project.

 StakeholderDesignDesign is in the 95% phase for the Lake Merritt-Fruitvale segment and the 95% phase for the San Leandro and E 14th St segments.
-Concept design for the Hayward segment is expected to be completed in late 2025.
+Concept design for the Hayward segment is underway and going to Hayward City Council for approval in late 2025.
+The PA&ED phase for the Hayward segment is expected to start in early 2026.
 Staff is participating in ACTC’s Working Group for the Hayward segment, and the last meeting took place in July 2025.
-The next Working Group meeting for the Hayward segment has not yet been scheduled..
-More information.

 ACTC & Caltrans – Oakland-Alameda Access ProjectStakeholderPre-constructionThis project would improve access between Alameda and Oakland by creating a new ramp under the footprint of the I-880 freeway, reducing traffic congestion in Oakland’s Chinatown, lowering emissions and improving traffic safety.
 The project would also improve pedestrian and bicycle access in the Posey and Webster Tubes.
 A construction contractor has been selected and is currently developing a detailed schedule.
 Construction is expected to start in early 2026 and continue through 2029.